privacyint/website-guides/guide-steps/en/guide-password-manager.md

 A guide for using a password manager

 # Summary
-A password manager is like having a vault for your online secrets, so that you have a safer online presence.
+A password manager is essentially a vault for your online secrets, so that you have increased control over your passwords and therefore a safer online presence.
 In this guide, you will learn how to pick the right one, and easily fit it into your digital routine.

 # Body